Gwen Tennyson: Ben 10: Ultimate Alien (2010–2012)

-Set several weeks after the previous series, Gwen Tennyson, now sixteen years old, releases her dormant, inner Anodite for the second time against Zombozo (John DiMaggio) after he attempts to kill her aunt and Ben's mother Sandra (Beth Littleford), growing to a gigantic size and shouting at him to leave Ben and Kevin's families alone, terrifying him before letting him go to spread the word to all of their other enemies.
-Gwen also discovers that her black-haired near-identical cousin Sunny (also voiced by Ashley Johnson) is also an Anodite and once again encounters Charmcaster and Darkstar, who are engaged in a romantic relationship after Charmcaster failed to use the Great One Dagon to resurrect her father, before helping Ben save the universe in destroying the extra and inter-dimensional demon entity and deity Dagon and his Esoterica and Lucubra.
+Set several weeks after the previous series, Gwen Tennyson, now sixteen years old, releases her dormant, inner Anodite for the second time against Zombozo after he attempts to kill her aunt and Ben's mother Sandra, growing to a gigantic size and shouting at him to leave Ben and Kevin's families alone, terrifying him before letting him go to spread the word to all of their other enemies.
+Gwen also discovers that her black-haired near-identical cousin Sunny is also an Anodite and once again encounters Charmcaster and Darkstar, who are engaged in a romantic relationship after Charmcaster failed to use Dagon to resurrect her father, before helping Ben save the universe in destroying Dagon.
 Ben 10/Generator Rex: Heroes United, a one-hour crossover with fellow Man of Action series Generator Rex, aired on November 25, 2011 on Cartoon Network, in which Gwen is featured towards the beginning and in a flashback in a cameo appearance.

 Ben 10: Omniverse (2012–2014)

 In Ben 10: Omniverse, Gwen is now sixteen years old.
 She attends the college Friedkin University, with one of her teachers being a reformed Hex.
 She is reduced to a supporting role in this series.
 She is often depicted in flashback sequences to when she was 11.
-She looks just like she did in the Original Series, except that she has freckles, Gwen begins to experience growth spurts and the cat logo on her shirt is now bigger.
+She looks just like she did in the Original Series, except that she has freckles, she begins to experience growth spurts, and the cat logo on her shirt is now bigger.
 It is also revealed she had developed a crush on Kevin over the summer.

-At the end of the series finale, "A New Dawn", after travelling back in time to stop Maltruant (Mark Hamill) and watching the birth of the universe, Ben calls Gwen to get Kevin as he proposes that the trio and his partner Rook Blonko (Bumper Robinson) go on a road trip together to explore the universe that they watched being created.
+At the end of the series finale, "A New Dawn", after travelling back in time to stop Maltruant and watching the birth of the universe, Ben calls Gwen to get Kevin as he proposes that the trio and his partner Rook Blonko go on a road trip together to explore the universe that they watched being created.